 Durbuy got its first fortified castle around 899.
-It was destroyed a century later and in the eleventh century Henri I of Namur and Count of Durbuy rebuild the castle.
-From the twelfth to the thirteenth century Durbuy and its castle belonged to Jan, count of Luxembourg and king of Bohemia, he integrated it into the defense system of the Counties of Luxembourg.
+It was destroyed a century later and in the eleventh century Henri, I of Namur, and Count of Durbuy rebuild the castle.
+From the twelfth to the thirteenth-century Durbuy and its castle belonged to Jan, the count of Luxembourg and king of Bohemia, he integrated it into the defense system of the Counties of Luxembourg.
 In the fifteenth century, Durbuy, together with the entire county of Luxembourg, came into the hands of Philip the Good.

 |Picture by Pixabay|